dhofu/story_of_ada/README.md

-# story_of_ada
+# What is this website about?
-Repository for the Proseminar "Women in the History of Computing: Telling the Story of Ada Lovelace"
+This is the repository for the Proseminar "Women in the History of Computing: Telling the Story of Ada Lovelace".